fabioalmeida/FAAutoLayout/README.md

 ## Author

-If you want to get it touch, reach me on twitter: [@fabioacalmeida](https://twitter.com/fabioacalmeida)
+If you want to get in touch, reach me on twitter: [@fabioacalmeida](https://twitter.com/fabioacalmeida)

 ## License